 There’s an interesting waterfall along the 309 Road called the Waiau Falls.

-I was heading toward Whitianga because I had discovered Mill Creek Bird & Animal Encounters on Airbnb, a wildlife park where you can stay in cabins for only NZ $40 a night.
+I was heading toward Whitianga because I had discovered Mill Creek Bird & Animal Encounters on Airbnb, a wildlife park where you could formerly stay in cabins for only NZ $40 a night.
 To get there, you don’t go all the way to Whitianga from Coromandel town but turn right at the end of the 309 Road onto the main highway (SH25), and then right again up Mill Creek Road, which you come to after a few kilometres heading southward on SH25.

-The wildlife park is a 2014 Supreme Award winner from Rankers.
-I met the current host, a man named Graham.
+The wildlife park was a 2014 Supreme Award winner from Rankers.
+I met the host, a man named Graham.
 He offered me dinner that night, Spaghetti Bolognese, which I thought was great.
 And I had my own double bed and cabin.
 Outside was a shared kitchen area and a lovely place to sit by outside tables.

 Kelly belongs to a seldom-seen species called the New Zealand long-finned eel (Anguilla dieffenbachii).
 The very biggest of the old timers of this variety apparently used to weigh in at 45 kg.

 There probably aren’t any that are that big now.
-But I bet that’s where the Maori legend of the tāniwha, solitary water monsters that are the guardians of various bodies of water and spots along rivers, comes from.
+But I bet that’s where the Māori legend of the tāniwha, solitary water monsters that are the guardians of various bodies of water and spots along rivers, comes from.
 In other words, tāniwha are real and I’ve got a photograph of one to prove it.

 Many cockatiels and macaws had been acquired by the park, and there were a lot of ring-necked parakeets that made terrible noises.
 And there were a couple of turtles and some emus.

-Graham wanted the place to be self-sufficient in terms of food since it wasn’t making so much money just now and because he wanted to live somewhere self-sufficient in any case.
+Graham wanted the place to be self-sufficient in terms of food since it wasn’t making so much money anymore and because he wanted to live somewhere self-sufficient in any case.
 So, he had begun farming cattle on the site in addition to all the birds and eels.
 He was semi-retired before, but now he was a great host and loved his work.

 I’ve always wanted to drive up to Port Jackson, at the peninsula's northern end, which can only be reached from the west coast.
 So, I doubled back to the west coast from Whitianga.